henrictang/DGEL/README.md

 # Dynamic Graph Evolution Learning for Recommendation
-This repository contains pyTorch codes and datasets for the paper:
+This repository contains PyTorch codes and datasets for the paper:
 >Haoran Tang, Shiqing Wu, Guandong Xu, and Qing Li.
 2023.
 Dynamic Graph Evolution Learning for Recommendation.
 In SIGIR’23, July 23–27, 2023, Taipei, Taiwan.

 ## Introduction